SkatAI/epitadb/docs/03/S3-database-design-normalization.md

 # Entity Relation Diagrams

-Peter Chen developed the ER diagram in 1976.
+[Peter Chen](https://en.wikipedia.org/wiki/Peter_Chen#Work) developed the ER diagram in 1976.

+> Chen's main contributions are formalizing the concepts, developing a theory with a set of data definition and manipulation operations, and specifying the translation rules from the ER model to several major types of databases (including the Relational Database)

+### 1976
+That's what the Mac looked like in 1976 🤪🤪🤪

 ![](./../../img/1976-apple-1.jpg)

-The ER model was created to visualize data structures and relationships in many situations.
+The [ER model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model) was created to visualize data structures and relationships in many situations.

 - Object-Oriented Systems
 - Software Architecture